cugos/cugos.github.com/meetings/_posts/2018-12-12-cugos_monthly.md

 **Annual Board Elections** stay tuned for information about how to get involved.

+**[@halm](https://github.com/halmueller)** will demonstrate using Wikidata, SPARQL, and the Wikidata Query Generator to extract maps and tabular data from Wikipedia.

 **[@you](http://cugos.org/people/)** tell us about something cool you are working on

 ## UW Event Wifi